Using quizzes in your marketing strategy is one of the most underrated marketing moves.

 Choosing The Quiz Type

 - The Personality Quiz – We like to hear good things about ourselves, so because of the “self-serving bias,” personality quizzes work so well.
 This type of quiz categorizes people into personalities that compliment them based on their answers.
 If you’re a brand that focuses on product sales, you could use a personality quiz to place individuals into categories with personalized product recommendations based on the answers they gave.

-- The Knowledge Test – This is another commonly encountered type of quiz that you can find on social media.
-The knowledge test simply challenges anyone’s knowledge on a given subject.
+- The Knowledge Test: The knowledge test simply challenges anyone’s knowledge on a given subject.
 You could ask your audience how much they know about your brand, the products it offers, or any of today’s trending topics.

 Crafting Quiz Questions